Add To Favorites

 Although she began her sculpting career with realistic, plaster mares, Butterfield’s horses have evolved over the years.
 She now constructs her horses from recycled and natural objects, building them over an armature of wire.
 The horses each have a natural, realistic pose, although the materials she uses are unusual.
 She eliminates most of the detail of her subjects, focusing on the horse’s posture and form (see Palomino, 1981, or Riot).

 Use Crayola® Crayons to draw a picture of one or more running or galloping horses.
 Include the horse’s main parts and eliminate unnecessary details, much as Butterfield does.
-Color your horse realistically, focusing on the horse rather than its environment.
+Color the horse realistically, focusing on the horse rather than its environment.

-Compare your horse drawing to the horses constructed by Butterfield and Muybridge’s photographs.
+Students compare their horse drawing to the horses constructed by Butterfield and Muybridge’s photographs.
 How are they similar?
 How are they different?

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho